Variational eigenvalues of the subelliptic $p$-Laplacian: Introduction

 \section{Introduction}

-Let $\Omega$ be a bounded connected open set in $\mathbb{R}^{d}$ with $d\geq 2$ and let $X_{1},\ldots,X_{m}$ be a family of smooth H\"ormander vector fields.
-The paper is devoted to the study of variational eigenvalues of the quasilinear subelliptic equation in Carnot-Carath\'eodory spaces $(\Omega, d_X)$
+Let $\Omega$ be a bounded connected open set in $\mathbb{R}^d$ with $d \geq 2$, $X_1, \ldots, X_m$ be a family of smooth H\"ormander vector fields with $m\leq d$.
+Unless otherwise stated, also let $1 < p < \infty$.
+This paper is devoted to the study of variational eigenvalues of the quasilinear subelliptic equation in Carnot-Carath\'eodory spaces $(\Omega, d_X)$